Winter TiresAug 23rd, 2016

 Hey Santa Rosa drivers, let's talk about winter tires.
 We're not talking about all season tires here, but dedicated winter tires.

-Modern winter tires do a terrific job for Santa Rosa drivers in a wide range of CA winter conditions.
+Modern winter tires do a terrific job for Santa Rosa drivers in a wide range of CALIFORNIA winter conditions.
 First of all, below 45 degrees Fahrenheit/7 degrees C, regular tires become hard and inflexible.
 That means they don't provide the road grip Santa Rosa drivers need.
-Even if you don't live somewhere in CA with a lot of snow but it still gets below 45 degrees F/7 degrees C in the winter, it is easy to understand that you will be safer with winter tires.
+Even if you don't live somewhere in CALIFORNIA with a lot of snow but it still gets below 45 degrees F/7 degrees C in the winter, it is easy to understand that you will be safer with winter tires.

 In addition, they are specifically designed to more effectively move snow and water.
 That's the key to traction on ice, packed snow and wet roads.
 They use a micro-pore compound that allows the tire to bite into ice and snow.
 They also use wider grooves that run around the circumference of the tread to expel snow from the tire better.
 The lugs and grooves on winter tires have a special shape that throws the packed snow out of the tread as the tire turns.
 The tread is then open when it comes back in contact with the road and can provide good traction for Santa Rosa drivers.

 Winter tires also have a lot of sipes.
 Sipes are thin slits in the tread.
-The edges of the sipes grab ice and packed snow to provide tons of traction for Cotati drivers and to expel water and slush out of the tread.
+The edges of the sipes grab ice and packed snow to provide tons of traction for santa rosa drivers and to expel water and slush out of the tread.
 Winter tires have a rounder casing to cut into the snow's surface.

 The treads on regular summer tires can actually get packed with snow instead and become very slick.
 Winter tires offer 25% to 50% more traction for people in cold Santa Rosa weather than all-season tires.
 And when it comes to stopping power, all-season tires take 42% longer to stop than winter tires.
 Sometimes that's the difference between getting home safely in Santa Rosa or spending the night in a snow bank.